mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 ```

 In the code above, we rename the Alamofire service to `baseService`, then create
-a new Realm service, into which we inject the `baseService` instance.
-The app is
+a Realm service into which we inject `baseService`.
+The app is still loading top
-still loading top grossing movies with the `service` instance, but this time the
+grossing movies using a `service` instance, but this time the service will first
-service will first check the database, then call the API.
+check the database, then call the API.
+However, the app does not care about this.

-As a result, the output will be the following the first time we run the app with
+It only cares about the protocol, not how it is implemented.

-this new configuration:
+The output will be the following, the first time we run the app with this setup:

 ```
 Found 0 movies  (callback #1)